More Lido stuff:

 Gus began the Lido Video in the lobby of the Lido Theatre in 1983.
 Expanding the Lido Video with the purchase of the building next door which was once the Bank of Toronto and later the Dominion Bank of Canada.
 At the time, nearly all other movie theatre owner's were categorically against home video rental stores.
 Gus attempted to encourage other theatre owners to embrace the future of home video as he was earning enough money to subsidize the movie theatre through those lean years.
 Unfortunately, Gus was met with disdain for his efforts, in some circles even branded a traitor for supporting the home video business.
 Yet, the home video rental business would prove to support and compliment the theatre business.

-Gus eventually grew his home video rental business into 3 locations over the next 17 years which was due in no small part to the help of his trusted "right-hand-man" Mr. Chuck Lewis of Mr. Electric of Winnipeg fame.
+Gus eventually grew his home video rental business into 3 locations over the next 17 years which was due in no small part to the help of his trusted "right-hand-man" Mr. Chuck Lewis.

 Gus's video store businesses would eventually open the largest video store in Manitoba outside of Winnipeg.
-Saturn Video opened in Flin Flon, MB. in 1997 with the instrumental help of Gus's daughter Jennifer Rivalin.
+Saturn Video opened in Flin Flon, MB. in 1997.

 Gus’s son August began helping out in the 1990s and received his first official job at the Lido Theatre in August of 1994.

-Gus's younger son Brian would join the family business in 1999 and work with his father and brother to operate the businesses for the next few years.
+Gus's younger son Brian would join the family business in 1999 and work with his father and brother to operate the businesses.

-Since 2003, August and his team have helped the Lido survive the “Internet Age” in part with the upgrade to state-of-the-art digital sound and projection equipment.
+From 2003 to 2019 August and his team helped the Lido survive the “Internet Age” in part with the upgrade to state-of-the-art digital sound and projection equipment.

 A heartfelt thank you together with an immense amount of gratitude and credit must be paid to all the people who have helped to keep the Lido Theatre a vibrant business along the way.